 Inside the temples, women frantically rub each and every Buddha’s hands and knees before touching their faces and necks with their Buddha-impregnated hands.
 They then proceed to the nearby lipstick counter, happy to spend a few kyats on counterfeit cosmetics after receiving Buddha’s blessing.
 Buddhism and consumerism do rhyme, after all.

-Every morning, zombie clad electric bikes glide silently in the dark at 14 km/h, everyone in the search of their own secret temple from which to perch themselves for sunrise.
-Boys with flashlights keen for a dollar or two lead the way to little known viewpoints where, if you’re lucky, you’ll find yourself alone or with just a couple other travelers, more than likely of the French sort.
+Every morning, zombie-clad electric bikes glide silently in the dark at 14 km/h, everyone in the search of their own secret temple from which to perch themselves for sunrise.
+Boys with flashlights keen for a dollar or two lead the way to little-known viewpoints where, if you’re lucky, you’ll find yourself alone or with just a couple of other travelers, more than likely of the French sort.
 And before you, as the curtain of the night pulls up, low and behold, the most magical spectacle you have seen in a while.

 Bagan was pure magic.

 In Bagan, there are three places where you will find the hotels – Old Bagan, New Bagan, and Nyaung-U. If you are on a budget trip, then you will find affordable stays in Nyaung-U. For a closer stay to Bagan temples, Old Bagan offers many luxury options.
 And in New Bagan, there are new hotels and accommodations available.

 Have you ever visited Bagan temples?
 Did you love them too?
 Let me know in the comments below!